TeeJay69/ConfigSync/ReadME.md

 > **Note**: This project is a passion project by [T. Jason Weber].
 For any feedback or contributions, please open an issue or contact me directly.

 ## Table of Contents
+> **Important:** ConfigSync interacts with configuration files in protected directories, which may cause some antivirus software to flag it as suspicious or impact performance.
+For details on this and how to resolve it, see the [Antivirus & Performance Considerations](#why-does-configsync-get-flagged-by-antivirus-software) section in the FAQ.

 1. [Features](#features)
 2. [Why ConfigSync?](#why-configsync)